bitquery/streaming-data-platform-docs/docs/examples/Base/base-balance-updates.md

 The query will subscribe you to real-time updates for balance changes on the Base blockchain, providing a continuous stream of data as new transactions are processed and recorded.
 Here we have used address `0x4200000000000000000000000000000000000006`.
 You can find the query [here](https://ide.bitquery.io/Get-real-time-balance-updates_1#)

+>The balance update does not inherently include transaction fees.
+Therefore, to get the actual balance after all transactions and fees, you need to subtract the total transaction fees from the balance updates.

 ```
 subscription {
   EVM(network: base) {